hdShang/arxiv-daily/docs/cs-LG/2025-12-22/papers/251219554v1-care-what-fails-contrastive-anchored-reflection-for-verifiable-multi.md

 ---
 layout: default
-title: CARE What Fails: Contrastive Anchored-REflection for Verifiable Multimodal
+title: "CARE What Fails: Contrastive Anchored-REflection for Verifiable Multimodal"
 ---

 # CARE What Fails: Contrastive Anchored-REflection for Verifiable Multimodal